irisnet/irishub/docs/features/governance.md

 There are three tallying results: `PASS`, `REJECT`, `REJECTVETO`.

-On the premise that the `voting_power of all voters` / `total voting_power of the system` exceeds `participation`,if the ratio of `NoWithVeto` voting power to all voters' voting power over `veto`, the result is `REJECTVETO`.
+On the premise that the `voting_power of all voters` / `total voting_power of the system` exceeds `participation`, if the ratio of `NoWithVeto` voting power to all voters' voting power over `veto`, the result is `REJECTVETO`.
 Then if the ratio of `Yes` voting power to all voter's voting power over `threshold`, the result is `PASS`.
 Otherwise, the result is `REJECT`.

 ### Burning Mechanism

-Whether the proposal is passed or not passed, 20% `Deposit` will be burned for the cost of governance.
+Whether the proposal is passed or not, 20% `Deposit` will be burned for the cost of governance.
 The remaining `Deposit` will be returned.
 But if the result of proposal is `REJECTVETO`,  all `Deposit` will be burned.

 ### Slashing Mechanism